garrandall/popular-music-data/tracks/we-run-this-missy-elliott.md

 Down, South represent ya coast
 YEAH WE RUN IT, AND YEAH WE RUN IT
 Y'ALL DON'T WANT IT, CAUSE MY COAST RUN IT
-Uh-ohh, we run this shit, uhh, WE RUN THIS SHIT
+Uh-oh, we run this shit, uhh, WE RUN THIS SHIT

 WICKED!
 Wanna pull my hair, break my back